Barbie: Diversity

-In November 2014, Mattel received criticism over the book I Can Be a Computer Engineer, which depicted Barbie as being inept at computers and requiring that her two male friends complete all of the necessary tasks to restore two laptops after she accidentally infects her and her sister's laptop with a malware-laced USB flash drive.
-Critics complained that the book was sexist, as other books in the I Can Be... series depicted Barbie as someone who was competent in those jobs and did not require outside assistance from others.
-Mattel later removed the book from sale on Amazon in response to the criticism, and the company released a "Computer Engineer Barbie" doll who was a game programmer rather than designer.
+In July 2024, Mattel released the first blind Barbie in collaboration with the American Foundation for the Blind.
+Alongside this, the company also launched a black Barbie with Down syndrome.

+In July 2025, Mattel introduced a Barbie with Type 1 diabetes, with an insulin pump, glucose monitor and a phone to check her blood sugar.

-"Role model Barbies"
+Role model Barbies

 In March 2018, in time for International Women's Day, Mattel unveiled the "Barbie Celebrates Role Models" campaign with a line of 17 dolls, informally known as "sheroes", from diverse backgrounds "to showcase examples of extraordinary women".
 Mattel developed this collection in response to mothers concerned about their daughters having positive female role models.
-Dolls in this collection include Frida Kahlo, Patti Jenkins, Chloe Kim, Nicola Adams, Ibtihaj Muhammad, Bindi Irwin, Amelia Earhart, Misty Copeland, Helene Darroze, Katherine Johnson, Sara Gama, Martyna Wojciechowska, Gabby Douglas, Guan Xiaotong, Ava Duvernay, Yuan Yuan Tan, Iris Apfel, Ashley Graham and Leyla Piedayesh.
-In 2020, the company announced a new release of "shero" dolls, including Paralympic champion Madison de Rozario.
+Dolls in this collection include Frida Kahlo, Patti Jenkins, Chloe Kim, Nicola Adams, Ibtihaj Muhammad, Bindi Irwin, Amelia Earhart, Misty Copeland, Helene Darroze, Katherine Johnson, Sara Gama, Martyna Wojciechowska, Sonia Peronaci, Gabby Douglas, Guan Xiaotong, Ava Duvernay, Yuan Yuan Tan, Iris Apfel, Ashley Graham and Leyla Piedayesh.
+In 2020, the company announced a new release of "shero" dolls, including Paralympic champion Madison de Rozario, and world four-time sabre champion Olga Kharlan.
 In July 2021, Mattel released a Naomi Osaka Barbie doll as a part of the 'Barbie Role Model' series.
 Osaka originally partnered with Barbie two years earlier.
 A month earlier, a Julie Bishop doll was released to acknowledge the former Australian politician, as was one for general practitioner Kirby White for her work during the COVID-19 pandemic in Australia.
-In August 2021 a Barbie modelled after European Space Agency astronaut Samantha Cristoforetti was released.
+In August 2021, a Barbie modelled after European Space Agency astronaut Samantha Cristoforetti was released.